bbzaffari/purecpp_sp/README.md

+---
 **This repository is Bruno’s working notepad where all structural changes are designed and documented before being pushed to the official ecosystem.**

----
+> **Note**:
 > Please disregard the commit history in this branch.
 >
 > Normally, I clean it up using `git reset --soft HEAD~X` to maintain a more concise and readable history—just like I did in the forked version.
 This is especially useful because I tend to iterate multiple times on documentation files like the README.